xwmx/nb/README.md

 ```

 `nb set` and `nb settings` are aliases that refer to the same subcommand,
-so the two subcommand names can be used interchangably.
+so the two subcommand names can be used interchangeably.

 For more information about `set` and `settings`, see
 [`nb help settings`](#settings) and